This post about safe decaffeinated coffee brands is sponsored by Women Online. All opinions are my own.

 Start reading the label on your coffee!
 Look for claims on the packaging like solvent-free, chemical-free, Swiss-water, or certified organic.
 (YAY for organic coffee!
 It’s high on my list of things I always buy organic!)
 The processes I just listed don’t use harsh chemicals to decaffeinate their coffee.

 Want your favorite coffee brand to share more info on how they decaffeinate their coffee?
 ASK THEM!
-Reach out via email, social media, or give them a phone call.
+Reach out via email, or social media, or give them a phone call.
 Talk to them about your search for the healthiest decaf coffee and ask for more information.

 Safe Decaffeinated coffee brands tested by the Clean Label Project